 You might already use the site for fun, but if you really want to make the most of your time using it for business, it's wise to pick up a good book on using Pinterest to help make all of the concepts gel in your mind.

 I've been building my own business account and learning a lot about how to use Pinterest in the process.
-I really wish I could post everything I've learned about how to use Pinterest for business here in one article, but, although it isn't rocket science, it really is a big topic and beyond the scope of a couple of articles.
+I really wish I could post everything I've learned about how to use Pinterest for business here in one article, but, although it isn't rocket science, it really is a big topic.

 The Pinterest expert I like the best is Jason Miles.
 I like Jason because his own Pinterest background is focused on building a craft business.